Rouhani says Iran sanctions will unravel in months

-DUBAI President Hassan Rouhani said on Tuesday international sanctions on Iran would unravel in months following negotiations with world powers on its nuclear program, the official IRNA news agency reported.
+DUBAI President Hassan Rouhani said on Tuesday international sanctions on Iran would unravel in months following negotiations with world powers on its nuclear programme, the official IRNA news agency reported.

 "With your support, this government has taken the first steps towards the lifting of the brutal sanctions ...
 We will witness the sanctions shattering in the coming months," Rouhani told a crowd during a tour of Sistan-Baluchestan, a restive underdeveloped province bordering Pakistan.

-"Today we already see the sanctions unraveling," he said, according to IRNA, referring to the modest easing of sanctions in return for concessions made by Rouhani's government in nuclear talks with world powers.
+"Today we already see the sanctions unravelling," he said, according to IRNA, referring to the modest easing of sanctions in return for concessions made by Rouhani's government in nuclear talks with world powers.

 The sanctions have bitten deeply.
 In late 2012, Iran's economy was losing billions of dollars per month as sanctions slashed oil sales.
 Its currency plunged, inflation jumped and the economy went into recession.